-Start by posting ideas and requests to enhance a product or service.
-Take a look at ideas others have posted and upvote them if they matter to you, 1.
-Post an idea 2.
-Upvote ideas that matter most to you 3.
-Get feedback from the IBM team to refine your idea
+Start by searching and reviewing ideas and requests to enhance a product or service.
+Take a look at ideas others have posted, and add a comment, vote, or subscribe to updates on them if they matter to you.
+If you can't find what you are looking for,

 Get feedback from the IBM team and other customers to refine your idea.

 Follow the idea through the IBM Ideas process.

 Welcome to the IBM Ideas Portal (https://www.ibm.com/ideas) - Use this site to find out additional information and details about the IBM Ideas process and statuses.

 IBM Unified Ideas Portal (https://ideas.ibm.com) - Use this site to view all of your ideas, create new ideas for any IBM product, or search for ideas across all of IBM.

 email@example.com - Use this email to suggest enhancements to the Ideas process or request help from IBM for submitting your Ideas.